 Course Descriptions 033.705 Bibliography and Research Methods (3) The techniques of bibliography and research methods in music are studied through research projects in selected areas relevant to each student's major field of study.
 Skill is developed in the use of primary and secondary sources, expository writing, and documentation.
-033.700 Music History Seminar (3) The study of the nature of past and current concepts and practices in the discipline of music history. ${\bf 033.706~Advanced~Diction~1}~(1)~Advanced~training~in~rules~of~pronunciation,~language~use~and~translations~skills~in~ltalian~and~German.~Lab~Required.$ 033.707 Advanced Diction 2 (1) Advanced training in rules of pronunciation, language use and translations skills in French and English.
+033.700 Music History Seminar (3) The study of the nature of past and current concepts and practices in the discipline of music history.
+033.706 Advanced Diction 1 (1) Advanced training in rules of pronunciation, language use and translations skills in Italian and German.
 Lab Required.
+033.707 Advanced Diction 2 (1) Advanced training in rules of pronunciation, language use and translations skills in French and English.
+Lab Required.
 033.711 Music Theory Seminar (3) A comprehensive survey of 20th-century analytical methodologies of tonal and post-tonal music.
 033.718 Ensemble (3) Studio instruction and monitored pre-professional training activities in chamber music, leading to the presentation of ensemble performance.
-033.738 Piano Repertoire Seminar (2) Advanced study of the repertoire for solo piano up to the early 20th century.
+033.738 Piano Repertoire Seminar (2) Advanced study of the repertoire for solo piano up to the early 20^{th} century.
 033.739 Piano Chamber Music Literature Seminar (2) Advanced survey of piano chamber music.
 033.740 Major Practical Study I (3) Private studio instruction and monitored pre-professional training activities in one of the following: composition, conducting, or any one of the standard instruments or voice.
 033.741 Major Practical Study II (3) A continuation of Major Practical Study I. 033.749 Advanced Piano Pedagogy (2) Consideration of advanced approaches to the teaching of styles and techniques through an examination of piano repertoire.
 033.752 Coaching Skills (2) Advanced training in philosophies and techniques of vocal coaching including both song and operatic repertoire.
 033.753 Operatic Piano (2) Development of skills required of an operatic pianist, including standard Arias, operatic scores, working with conductors and developing orchestral sound.
 May include participation in community opera events (by audition only).
 033.760 Advanced Orchestration (3) Advanced practical work in orchestration for various-sized large ensembles up to and including full orchestra.
 Detailed study of selected scores and work on individual orchestration projects.
 033.763 20th to 21st Century Piano Repertoire (2) Advanced study of piano repertoire since 1900.
-033.781 Electroacoustic Music (3) This course is a study of the techniques of electroacoustic music.
-033.786 Topics in Music (3) Course orientation will vary according to the needs and interests of instructors and students.
+033.781 Electroacoustic Music (3) A study of the techniques of electroacoustic music 033.786 Topics in Music (3) Course orientation will vary according to the needs and interests of instructors and students.
 A specific topic will be chosen for each offering of the course.
-SECTION 48: Native Studies Head: Peter Kulchyski General Office: 535 Fletcher Argue Bldg Telephone: (204) 474 9899 Fax: (204) 474 7657 E-mail: native studies@umanitoba.ca Website: www.umanitoba.ca/arts/native studies Academic Staff Senior Scholar Ahenakew, F., B.A., M.A.
+SECTION 47: Native Studies Head: Peter Kulchyski General Office: 535 Fletcher Argue Bldg Telephone: (204) 474 9899 Fax: (204) 474 7657 E-mail: native_studies@umanitoba.ca Website: www.umanitoba.ca/arts/native studies Academic Staff Senior Scholar Ahenakew, F., B.A., M.A.
 (Manitoba).

-Professors Kulchyski, P., B.A.(Winnipeg), M.A., Ph.D.
+Professor Kulchyski, P., B.A.(Winnipeg), M.A., Ph.D.
 (York); LaRocque, E., B.A.
 (Goshen), M.A.
 (Assoc.
 Mennonite Seminary), M.A., Ph.D.
 (Manitoba).
-Associate Professors Wuttunee, W., B.Comm., LL.B., M.B.A.
+Associate Professor Wuttunee, W., B.Comm., LL.B., M.B.A.
 (Calgary), Ph.D.
 (Manitoba).